 - 1.24 The PPS guidance and Sport England no longer supports the use of provision standards for grass pitches.
 However, in order to support local authorities in responding to new development proposals, it has produced a new playing pitch calculator, which can be used to understand grass pitch requirements for football, rugby and cricket and artificial pitch requirements for hockey.
 The calculator is based on requirements for peak demand.
 At the time of drafting this assessment report, the calculator is available only in draft form and Sport England expects an official version to be made available to local authorities in early 2018. - 1.25 The calculator focuses on requirements for pitches and associated costs relating to new development and is a tool that local authorities are best using when outline proposals for new development sites are known, most likely at the pre-application stage when a local authority is asked to provide information on section 106 and/ or CIL requirements and other infrastructure requirements relative to the development.
-A technical discussion paper is appended to this assessment report which tests some scenarios using the calculator (although only for Boroughwide requirements).
-It is appropriate to steer users of the strategy away from reliance simply on use of the new calculator alone and more towards a focus on utilising figures produced through the tool as baseline numbers which need to be "grounded" by setting them alongside the strategy and assessment report to understand real and likely projected need and demand in the area of the development relative to each pitch sport.
+A technical discussion paper is appended to this assessment report which tests some scenarios using the calculator (although only for Boroughwide requirements) for the period to 2021.
+The calculator has also been used to run scenarios for demand in 2026 for the whole Borough and for the strategic allocations (urban extensions) allocated in the Local Plan.
+However, it is appropriate to steer users of the strategy away from reliance simply on use of the new calculator alone and more towards a focus on utilising figures produced through the tool as baseline numbers which need to be "grounded" by setting them alongside the strategy and assessment report to understand real and likely projected need and demand in the area of the development relative to each pitch sport.
 Use of calculator figures on their own are likely to mask the real picture of supply and demand and need for provision in a given area.
 Therefore, the figures produced by the calculator should not be used in isolation and are only a starting point.